By Sean Savoy

 It goes without saying that I was alarmed to learn of Mayor Smith’s condemnation of Drag Queen Story Hour, which will take place at 10:15 a.m.
 Saturday at Sparks Library, 1125 12th St. But even more shocking to me was the rancor with which he chose to define drag queens as he attempted to stop DQSH from taking place at the public library at all.

 Let’s be clear.
-Public libraries are just that — public — and all should be welcome regardless of sexual orientation, gender identity or gender expression, which are all distinct aspects of human nature and the human experience.
+Public libraries are just that — public — and all should be welcome regardless of sexual orientation, gender identity or

 Anyone who wishes to attend DQSH at a public library is welcome to do so, anyone who wishes not to is also welcome not to do so.
 I applaud Washoe County Library Director Jeff Scott for his reassurance that DQSH will go forward and that Mr. Smith’s concerns are unwarranted.